When we talk about the rules for cleaning out a closet the first thing we do is panic and a myriad of paralyzing thoughts run through our heads.

 How it works.

-As you are going through your things you stumble on an item that you are not quite ready to let go yet you aren’t sure you love it anymore either.
-Take that item and put it into your maybe box.
-On the box write the name of the item and the date.
+As you are going through your things you stumble on an item that you are not quite ready to let go of yet but at the same time, you aren’t sure you love it anymore either.
+When this happens, take that item and put it into your maybe box.
+On the outside of the box, you will want to write a summary of what is inside, such as “Clothes” or “Footwear” along with the date that you fill the box up.

 That’s it.
 There is nothing more to it.

-This temporary decluttering tip is a game-changer that can take away all of the overwhelm some of our things tend to bring.
+This temporary decluttering tip for cleaning out a closet is a game-changer that can take away all of the overwhelm some of our things tend to bring with them.

 When trying to get rid of clothes in your closet it may be easier to switch things around a bit.
 Keep what you love and store what you like.
 Give away what no longer fits and treasure those things with the strongest memories.
 For what you have left follow these rules for cleaning out a closet and you will never be overwhelmed by too many options again.